 On the whole, online fundraising tactics are a great way to reach a lot of people without spending a lot of cash.

-5) Offline efforts
+5) Offline outreach

 - Phone calls: Nonprofits can call people directly to ask for donations.
 Whether in the form of cold calling or reaching out to people your organization has interacted with, this is a viable way to raise money for your cause.
-However, be aware that many people avoid answering numbers they don’t recognize.

-Our final recommended method to get funding for your nonprofit organization is grants.
 A grant consists of funds given to a nonprofit organization based on its industry, mission, size, and other eligibility considerations.

 Grants come in all shapes and sizes, but there are three main categories:

 Government grants come from federal, state, and local governments.
-The federal government spends over $500 billion annually on grants to state and local governments, making grants the third largest portion of the U.S. government’s budget.
+The federal government spends over $500 billion annually on grants to state and local governments, making them the third largest portion of the U.S. government’s budget.

 - Natural resources and the environment